-This show has been rescheduled until Tuesday 27th April 2021, All original ticket holders from the 3rd November 2020 – your tickets are all still valid.
+This show has been rescheduled from November 2020 to 8th February 2022.
+All original ticket holders from the 3rd November 2020 – your tickets are all still valid.
 Statement from the band below;

 ”Unfortunately, due to the ongoing Coronavirus Pandemic and restrictions on live concerts, we need to consider everyone’s welfare and therefore have no choice but to defer the planned autumn UK tour until the spring next year.
 The tour will now take place from late March to the end of April.